passwd

 .

-.
-You can specify the compute capability as a compiler option.
+executed on all GPU nodes.
+You can specify the compute capability as a

 /usr/bin/time -f "%M KB" command